https://invisible-island.net/ncurses/man/

 The keyname function may return the names of user-defined string

-capabilities which are defined in the terminfo entry via the -x option
+capabilities that are defined in the terminfo entry via the -x option

 of tic.
-This implementation automatically assigns at run-time keycodes
+This implementation automatically assigns at run-time key

-to user-defined strings which begin with "k".
-The keycodes start at
+codes to user-defined strings that begin with "k".
+The key codes start

-KEY_MAX, but are not guaranteed to be the same value for different runs
+at KEY_MAX, but are not guaranteed to be the same value for different

-because user-defined codes are merged from all terminal descriptions
+runs because user-defined codes are merged from all terminal

 nofilter, use_tioctl